shivamgodbole/IPL-LOGO-/README.md

 # IPL-LOGO-
 Its HTML CSS JAVASCRIPT PROJECT

-copy and paste in brouser for output
+copy and paste in Browser for output
-Hower the edge of of page
+Hover the edge of of page
 (click on Corner)
 https://ipl-logo-git-main-shivamgodboles-projects.vercel.app/